 Join Dr. Williams for a quick tour of the solar system and beyond, and learn some amazing things about planets, stars, galaxies, and even our own Earth.

 The Alpha Magnetic Spectrometer AMS-02 is a state of the art of particle physics detector.
 It was installed on the International Space Station in May 2011 to study cosmic rays, dark matter, and antimatter for the next ten years.
-So far it has collected more than 18 billion particles from our Universe with unprecedented precision.
+So far it has collected billions of particles from our Universe with unprecedented precision.